-Most furnaces these days are purchased with two factors in mind, in this order:
+Most furnaces these days are purchased with two factors in mind (in this particular order):

-Modern furnace models are always more efficient than those made 20 or more years ago, and there are a range of performance options across budget levels.
-Budget is mostly closely tied to efficiency, and the efficiency rating of a new furnace is expressed through Annual Fuel Utilization rating (AFUE).
+Modern furnace models are always more efficient than those made 20 or more years ago, and there is a range of performance options across budget levels.
+Price is closely tied to efficiency, and the efficiency rating of a new furnace is expressed through the Annual Fuel Utilization rating (AFUE).

-Here’s how you can decode AFUE and find the best balance between efficiency and price.
+Here’s how you can decode AFUE ratings and find the best balance between efficiency and price.

 The AFUE rating applies to all furnaces using:

 The rating is read as a percentage of fuel paid for vs fuel returned as heat.
 So a furnace with a 98% AFUE rating returns 98% of the fuel you pay for as heat.
 The remaining 2% is lost in the burning process.

 The AFUE on your old furnace, if it looks like the unit pictured here, is probably around 70%.